carpentries/pegboard/tests/testthat/_snaps/validation.md

       !
 All headings must be sequential.
       !
 All headings must be named.
       !
 All headings must have unique IDs.
-      # Lesson: "Errors in Headings"
+      # Episode: "Errors in Headings"
       -# First heading throws an error (must be level 2) (first level heading)
       ---### This heading throws another error  (non-sequential heading jump) --## This heading is okay  (duplicated)